Georgia Stanway: Bayern Munich

 On 17 May 2022, it was announced that Stanway had signed a three-year deal with Frauen-Bundesliga club Bayern Munich.
+This was extended on 27 September 2023 for another year, bringing her contract up to 2026.

-She made her debut on 16th August 2022 in a 2–1 friendly win over Barcelona.
-Stanway scored her first goals for Bayern Munich against Benfica in the Champions League.
+She made her debut on 16 August 2022 in a 2–1 friendly win over Barcelona.
 She received her first Bundesliga yellow card in her first league match for Bayern Munich; by the end of October 2022, Deutsche Welle noted that Stanway's time in the club had been "characterized more by yellow cards than goals".
+On 27 October, Stanway scored a brace to be her first goals for Bayern Munich in a 3–2 away win against Benfica in the Champions League.

+Stanway won the Frauen-Bundesliga in both of her first two years abroad at Bayern and firmly established herself as a key player in their starting team.
+Her consistent form saw her win the 2022-23 Fans' Player of the Season award and also earned her a 2023 Ballon d'Or nomination, where she placed 23rd in the final ranking.

+She scored six goals in each of her first two campaigns, and in May 2024, the midfielder became the first player to score in four consecutive appearances in the 2023-24 Frauen-Bundesliga.

+On 30 January 2025, Bayern Munich announced that Stanway had suffered a lateral collateral ligament knee injury, and had undergone a successful operation, stating that she will be out for several months.

 International career

 Youth

+Stanway was first called up to train with the under-15 team in June 2012, being regularly invited to camps in 2013 and 2014.
+In March 2014 she was named as a forward to a squad for the following month and in May she scored a brace in a 3–0 defeat of the Netherlands.
+She then joined the under-17 squad for the Nordic Cup camp in July 2014.
+In October and November 2014 she played for the under-17s in 2015 UEFA Women's Under-17 Championship qualification matches, netting seven goals (including a hat-trick against Russia) as England's top-scorer to see them through to the final tournament.
+She was not in the 2015 U-17 Euro squad as the team went out in the group stages, instead playing in the Nordic Cup.

-In 2016, Stanway captained the England under-17 team to third at the 2016 Euros, qualifying for the World Cup.
+In 2016, Stanway captained the under-17 team to a bronze medal at the 2016 Euros, qualifying for the World Cup.
 In 2018, Stanway played a pivotal role in England's 2018 FIFA U-20 Women's World Cup campaign in France.
 Stanway scored six times (same as Golden Boot winner Patricia Guijarro but beaten only on assists) as England went on to finish third.